 We would be meeting our friends at the Laxey Wheel at 1pm, giving us plenty of time to get from the 12.40pm arrival, but now the mountain tram would be leaving an hour and a half later than expected, so I frantically texted him to find out if he could meet us at 2pm instead.
 I should point out now that the Isle Of Man isn’t actually part of the UK, and therefore doesn’t run on UK phone networks, so I had no idea if my messages would go through, and I couldn’t get online to Facebook him either.
 Half an hour later, I received a reply.
 All was good.

 By this point, I had taken off for a little wander around the small town of Laxey.
-I stumbled across the small Laxey wheel, walked along a delightfully named Ham & Egg Terrace, and finally reached the place I was looking for all along (silly photo alert):
+I stumbled across the miniature Laxey wheel, walked along a delightfully named Ham & Egg Terrace, and finally reached the place I was looking for all along (silly photo alert):

 Our next set-back, or set-forward as it turned out, arrived with the second mountain tram.
 The driver announced that while the tram normally stops for almost half an hour at the top, due to the limited service it would only stop for ten minutes.
 The next tram then wouldn’t be up for at least another hour.